Wear contact lenses regularly? You might encounter the occasional issue. So here are some fixes to the more common contact problems.

 If you split your lens during the search, the same advice applies: throw it away.

-Solution: Accidentally nodded off while wearing disposable or daily wear contact lenses?
+The fix?
 Take your lenses out and give your eyes a break.
-“Wait until at least the next day before putting your lenses in,” says Makin.
+“Wait until at least the next day before putting your lenses back in,” says Makin.

-Solution: The advice here is simple: don’t wear contact lenses if you have conjunctivitis.
+The fix?
+The advice here is simple: don’t wear contact lenses while you have conjunctivitis.
 “Throw away any reusable lenses you’ve worn, and wait for the conjunctivitis to absolutely resolve and have been gone for a day or two before you start wearing contact lenses again,” says Makin.